Education is key to Ending Poverty

-So far, 10 children in all have been sponsored, and they all started in their new school in 2011.
+At that time, 10 children were sponsored, and they all started in their new school in 2011.

-Both the girls have also taken on the commitment to sponsor a child each even though they are still students themselves.
+Both the girls took on the commitment to sponsor a child each even though they were still students themselves.
 We have been amazed and impressed at the tenacity and enthusiasm of the girls to get this project organised and up and running, as have many others.

 HotsWots is committed to help the girls with their ongoing project and to help find sponsors for more children to have a good education.